 - Heat Oil in a large saucepan, stir-fry Carrot and Hijiki, then add Shiitake and cook for 2 to 3 minutes.

-- Add Dashi Stock and seasonings, add Soy Beans, then cook at medium heat for 10 minutes covered.
-Remove lid and cook further 5 to 10 minutes uncovered until the liquid is almost gone.
+- Add Dashi Stock and seasonings, add Soy Beans, then cook at medium heat for 10 minutes covered with a lid.
+Remove lid and cook further 5 to 10 minutes until the liquid is almost gone.